Addition: Real numbers

 This definition was first published by Georg Cantor, also in 1872, although his formalism was slightly different.

 One must prove that this operation is well-defined, dealing with co-Cauchy sequences.
 Once that task is done, all the properties of real addition follow immediately from the properties of rational numbers.
 Furthermore, the other arithmetic operations, including multiplication, have straightforward, analogous definitions.

 Complex numbers

 Complex numbers are added by adding the real and imaginary parts of the summands.
 That is to say:

-Using the visualization of complex numbers in the complex plane, the addition has the following geometric interpretation: the sum of two complex numbers A and B, interpreted as points of the complex plane, is the point X obtained by building a parallelogram three of whose vertices are O, A and B. Equivalently, X is the point such that the triangles with vertices O, A, B, and X, B, A, are congruent.
+Using the visualization of complex numbers in the complex plane, the addition has the following geometric interpretation: the sum of two complex numbers A and B, interpreted as points of the complex plane, is the point X obtained by building a parallelogram three of whose vertices are O, A and B.

 Generalizations

-There are many binary operations that can be viewed as generalizations of the addition operation on the real numbers.
-The field of abstract algebra is centrally concerned with such generalized operations, and they also appear in set theory and category theory.
+Many binary operations can be viewed as generalizations of the addition operation on the real numbers.
+The field of algebra is centrally concerned with such generalized operations, and they also appear in set theory and category theory.

+Abelian group

+In group theory, a Group is an algebraic structure that allows for composing any two elements.

+In the special case where the order does not matter, the composition operator is sometimes called addition.
+Such groups are referred to as Abelian or commutative; the composition operator is often written as "+".